Age Range: 8 to 17

 Clannad School strives to provide an outstanding education for its pupils.
 The balance between both core and foundation subjects is critical.
-We have designed activities which meet the requirements of the National Curriculum, however, the learners that we have require a bespoke programme, in which they receive a broad, balanced education, that considers the individual differences of their backgrounds, abilities and needs.
-Cultural Capital plays a pivotal role in helping the pupils understand how their work fits into the real world.
+We have designed activities that meet the requirements of the national curriculum, however, the learners that we have required a bespoke programme, in which they receive a broad, balanced education, that considers the individual differences of their backgrounds, abilities and needs.
+Cultural capital plays a pivotal role in helping the pupils understand how their work fits into the real world.
 At Clannad School, we want every pupil to reach their personal best in everything that they do.
 This will help them become happy, confident, and responsible young people who are able to lead and work alongside others.

 We also offer several foundation subjects, such as:

 On Wednesdays, we offer an offsite curriculum that allows pupils to access learning outside of Clannad school.
 These outdoor provisions enable our pupils to experience a different style of learning.
 It has proved to be extremely successful academically, socially, emotionally and physically.
 Our curriculum has been designed to help pupils achieve.
 When they achieve, whether it be through reaching a personalised target or completing a piece of work, this is then rewarded with stars which turn into cash vouchers that can be used to purchase games, books, art sets, at the end of the term.
 This strategy is part of our behaviour programme which is based on a reward system that helps pupils engage more with their learning.

 Our teaching environment comprises two classrooms.
 The rooms have been designed to maximise learning and include, private study booths, desktop computers (with controlled Internet access), large TVs and a range of interactive resources.